MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

    - `A8` may be necessary for pictograms with long gradients,
    - for a smaller footprint if the image matches the RLE rule, `A8_RLE` is best.

+.. _section_caching_generated_images:

 Caching Generated Images
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Images converted using the image generator tool can be cached so that they are not rebuilt every time the application is launched.
+Images converted using the Image Generator can be cached so that they are not rebuilt every time the application is launched.
 Doing so can significantly speed up the application build phase.

+The cache is enabled by default.
-The cache may be enabled or disabled through an option in the run configuration.
+It may be disabled by adding the option ``-Dej.microui.imageConverter.disableCache=true`` to the run configuration.
-TODO How to enable/disable the cache

-The image generator tool obeys several rules when choosing whether an image should be converted.
+The Image Generator obeys several rules when choosing whether an image should be converted.

 - If the cache is disabled, all images are generated every time the application is launched.
-- All images will be regenerated if the application is launched using another VEE port and the new VEE port uses a different image generator tool.
+- All images will be regenerated if the application is launched using another VEE port and the new VEE port uses a different Image Generator or another set of Image Generator plugins.
 - If the generated image does not exist, it will be generated.
 - If the source image has been modified since the last time it was converted, the image will be regenerated.
 - The image will be regenerated if the destination format has been modified in the `images.list` file.

-Cached images are stored in ``TODO PATH .cache/images``.
+Cached images are stored in ``.cache/images``, which is located in the application output folder defined in the run configuration.
 You may delete this directory to force the generation of all images in your application.
-You may also delete a single image in this directory so that this specific image is regenerated.
 An image that was previously generated but is no longer listed in the `images.list` files when the application is launched will be deleted from the cache directory.

+.. warning:: When :ref:`testing an Image Generator extension project<section_image_generator_test_extension_project>`, the image cache is automatically disabled.

 Image Generator Error Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~